rahulgkatre/kotlin-matrix/README.md

 So far, the features of my program include:

-- Matrix addition, subtraction, and multiplication
+- matrix.Matrix addition, subtraction, and multiplication

 - Augmented matrices and terminal outputs for all included data structures